-If authors wish to retract their paper after rigorous review and revisions, he/she will be labelled to pay 10% of the total expenses on their article as a fee for processing.Since, the review process requires input of Editors, Reviewers, Associate Managing Editors, Editorial Assistants, Content Writers, Editorial Managing System & other online tracking systems to ensure that the published article is of good quality and is in its best possible form
+If author wants to make their article on subscription mode then author need to pay the basic production cost of 319 Euros which includes (Pre- quality, review, Graphic, HTML).
+If author wants to withdraw the article after 78 Hours of receiving the author need to pay the 20% of open Access article processing fees.Since, the review process requires input of Editors, Reviewers, Associate Managing Editors, Editorial Assistants, Content Writers, Editorial Managing System & other online tracking systems to ensure that the published article is of good quality and is in its best possible form

 Benefits: Benefits of Open Access include greater visibility, accelerated citation, immediate access to the full text versions, higher impact and authors retain the copyright to their work.
 All open access articles are published under the terms of the Creative Commons Attribution (CC-BY) license.
 It also allows immediate deposit of the final published version in other repositories without restriction on re-use.

 Formats for SciTechnol contributions: SciTechnol accepts various formats of literary works such as research articles, reviews, abstracts, addendums, announcements, article-commentaries, book reviews, rapid communications, letters to the editor, annual meeting abstracts, conference proceedings, calendars, case-reports, corrections, discussions, meeting-reports, news, orations, product reviews, hypotheses and analyses.

 Cover Letter: All the submissions should be accompanied by a cover letter consisting of 500 words or less and briefly stating the significance of research, agreement of authors for publication, number of figures and tables, supporting manuscripts, and supplementary information.

 Also, include current telephone and fax numbers, as well as postal and E-mail address of corresponding author to maintain communication.